nawlbergs/ng-webworker-bug/README.md

  - IE11: ...mydomain.local/survey/take/8230219b602f9582c8b7.js

-this might be another bug... since the worker was being called from a service... which was injected into a lazy-loaded on the `/take` route.
+this might be another bug... since the worker was being called from a service... which was injected into a lazy-loaded module on the `/take` route.